-Fig. D-70 The tropical rainforest is constantly losing area.
+Fig. D-70 The humid tropical rainforest is constantly losing area.
 The straight line shows the prognosis for constant deforestation, i.e. for a constant annual area cleared from 1990 onwards.
 The other two curves are based on projections by various organizations and take into account the still increasing demand (after Terborgh 1991).

 Today, thousands of fires burn every night (► Fig. C-20).
 The smoke still inhibits the greenhouse effect.
 Slash-and-burn must not be allowed to continue.
 Natural fires almost do not occur in the rainforests in ZB I.

+It is getting drier and drier in the Amazon in recent years, more and more fires are deliberately set in order to gain land, and more and more often these fires get out of control; whereby out of control fires also create new acreage for invading colonists, according to WWF.
+In September 2020 there were over 32,000 different sources of fire in the Brazilian Amazon alone.

+Clearance and fire clearance on a large scale only know the value of the forest, which comes from its wood, not really its natural resources.
+Above all, its area as arable land.
+The year 2021 is not over yet, but one can extrapolate already a record deforestation.
+It is assumed that the deforestation rate is a third higher than the year before.
+This disaster entails: probably more than 200,000 fires by the end of the year 2021.

-9 Zonoecotone I/II - Semi-evergreen forest-thorn savanna
+9 Zonoecotone I/II - Semi-evergreen forest-thorn savannah

 The zonoecotone between ZB I with evergreen rainforest and ZB II of the tropical summer rainfall area with deciduous forests is the semi-evergreen tropical rainforest, i.e. a transition zone with diffuse mixing of the two vegetation types.